yenniejun/yenniejun.github.io/src/content/books/20200401 brief-history-of-time.md

 tags: ["Nonfiction", "Science"]
 link: "https://www.goodreads.com/book/show/3869.A_Brief_History_of_Time"
 rating: 4.0
+description: "This book blew my mind away.
+The physical book that I read was published in 1988 and actually used by my dad when he was in college (so, it's really old).
+The thought that comes to mind is: How timeless is time.
+Or rather, how timeless is humanity's musing about time?"
 ---

 This book blew my mind away.
 The physical book that I read was published in 1988 and actually used by my dad when he was in college (so, it's really old).
 The thought that comes to mind is: How timeless is time.
 Or rather, how timeless is humanity's musing about time?